Take the first cyber-steps to join an exciting field with significant employment opportunities by studying the Certificate IV in Cyber Security.

 - Ability to organise study and work independently

-- It is preferred that students have successfully completed ICT30118 Certificate III in Information, Digital Media and Technology or previous studies in the IT area or have competency to this level before entry into this course
+It is preferred that students have successfully completed previous studies in the IT area, or are competent to this level before entry into this course.

 Course Study Units

 - Supervised tests